inin-zou/OpenDAW_MCP/packages/app/studio/public/manuals/dev-log.md

 * ~~Attach a CurveBox to ValueEventBox (enables having different curve shapes in future)~~
 * Make effect-bypass parameter automatable
 * Add SoundFont device
-* Polish audio playback -> will have unwanted sounds when start/stop audio segments
 * AcceptingType for audio-unit should be a set?
 * Admin sample management (rename, edit, delete)
-* Do not use an unknown track for busses.
+* Do not use an unknown track for buses.
 This must be handled by the timeline view.
 * https://bungee.parabolaresearch.com/
 * Playfield
     * ~~Panics when replacing synth with Playfield and undo~~